sebastian-mora/ruse_website/blogs/aws-sso-phishing/index.md

 Here is a video of the [attack flow](http://www.youtube.com/watch?v=LtwLd4R5jsY).

 Notice the only suspicious domain involved is the initial API gateway URL clicked by the user.
-That domain could be altered to use a custom domain name to fit a pretext but I found that the API Gateway URL ending in `*.amazonaws.com` made it through emails filters.
+That domain could be altered to use a custom domain name to fit a pretext but I found that the API Gateway URL ending in `*.amazonaws.com` made it through email filters.

 ## Impact

 The only prerequisite to this attack is that the victim is using AWS SSO which can be found trivially via subdomain enumeration on `*.awsapps.com`.

 This is also not an area that's typically monitored by detections.
-The detections that are available are post compromise.
+The available detections are post-compromise.
 This gives the attack a time advantage to secure a foothold in the environment.

-Even after detection there are many methods a prepared attacker could take to secure access to the environment after the SSO user is deactivated.
+Even after detection, there are many methods a prepared attacker could take to secure access to the environment after the SSO user is deactivated.
 Such as generating temporary credentials for all available roles and role juggling to maintain access.

 Finally, SSO token invalidation does not exist.
 The best remediation for this is to remove the access to accounts/roles using the SSO interface.
-While this won't invalidate the SSO token it will remove the the attacker from the accounts or roles the user has access to.
-Unfortunately, at this point the response team will need to check cloudtrail for all accounts to see if any additional session tokens were generated as an attacker could have already jumped into an AWS account role.
+While this won't invalidate the SSO token it will remove the the attacker from the accounts or roles the user has access.
+Unfortunately, at this point, the response team will need to check Cloudtrail for all accounts to see if any additional session tokens were generated as an attacker could have already jumped into an AWS account role.

 ## Detections